-After graduating high school, Woods relocated to New York where she scored a position singing background vocals and assisting an artist and manager with day-to-day operations.
+Upon graduating high school, Woods set out for New York City to make her dreams come true.
+She landed a position singing background vocals and assisting an artist and manager with day-to-day operations.
 Through this experience, Woods met her current music producer ARC from Pharsound Productions (Ke$ha, Kings of Leon, Shiny Toy Guns, Black Kids, Scissor Sisters).
-The two decided to move to Atlanta and focus their energies on her solo project.
+The two made the move to Atlanta and focus their energies on her solo project.
 The talented pair spent several months working on music, including the collaboration between Woods and songwriter, Ursula Yancy who penned Rihanna’s hit record “Skin” from her album Loud.
 The dynamic duo came up with the infectious monster jam “Gangstas, Geeks and Freaks.”
-The dance-oriented track became the lead single from Wood’s self-financed debut EP Holl.E.Woods, an ode to the unapologetic underbelly of a city decorated by society’s outcasts, led by Woods herself.
-A play on her name, Holl.E.Woods is a brilliant and unorthodox concept album full of zealous singles.
+The dance track became the lead single from Wood’s self-financed debut EP, Holl.E.Woods, which turned into a brilliant and unorthodox concept album full of zealous singles.

 Woods took her music on the road; becoming a staple on the Pride circuit and sharing the stage with Robyn, Sasha Gradiva, Adam Lambert, Natalia Kills, The Millionaires, Blood On The Dance Floor, Karmin, Hey Monday, and The Ready Set while honing her craft as a master DJ.
 The hyper-ambitious Woods, has also become an ambassador for tolerance, self-love and positive body image; speaking to girls at local middle and high schools.

 Eryn’s third EP, ALMOST FAMOUS, offers another round of her signature diverse, honest, and charming tracks.
 With the help of her team, Woods is prepping to release new music in 2018 and get back out on the road.